How crocodiles get their scale patterns (Hint: It's unlike other animals)

 MILINKOVITCH: When we do that, we see that the crocodiles develop a brainy pattern on their skin.

-LAMBERT: Those three species' heads look pretty different.
-And the fact that this diversity can stem from slight differences in how the skin grows, as opposed to requiring lots of genetic changes, is exciting, says Gareth Fraser, a biologist at the University of Florida.
+LAMBERT: The team then built a computer model of skin growth based on their results.
+With slight tweaks to how fast or thick the skin grows, they were able to recreate the patterns of several crocodile species that looked pretty different.
+Traditionally, biologists would seek to explain those differences by genetic mutations, but those can take time to accumulate.

-GARETH FRASER: It really shows, you know, how versatile or how plastic these systems are, actually.
-And that's quite interesting, I think, because it's often nice to know that evolution is so vast, but it can also be so simple.
+MILINKOVITCH: Here, it's so easy.
+You just modify a little bit of the mechanics.

 LAMBERT: The classical narrative in evolutionary biology is that everything mostly boils down to genes.
-Genes are still hugely important, even for crocodiles' weird head patterns.
-But this research shows that evolution can generate remarkable and diverse forms with just a few small changes, letting physics do the rest.
+Genes are still hugely important, even for the crocodile's weird head.
+But this research shows that evolution can generate remarkable and diverse forms with just small changes, letting physics do the rest.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.